serhiykobyakov/pseudo_pixel_shift/README.md

 * get more megapixels from my cellphone camera (it is irrational, I know, please don't question this aspect)
 * do the above using what I already have with no additional investments in licenses and hardware

-Nowadays we have a lot of cameras using [pixel shift technology](https://en.wikipedia.org/wiki/Pixel_shift), some of them have pixel shift handheld mode.
+Nowadays we have a lot of cameras using [pixel shift technology](https://en.wikipedia.org/wiki/Pixel_shift).
+Some of the cameras even have a handheld pixel shift mode (!!!).
 And I think the number of those will grow with time.
-But New camera is always an investment, and who needs new camera nowadays if 10 year camera do a pretty good job of making a good quality pictures?
+But a new camera is always an investment, and who needs new camera nowadays if a 10 years old camera do a pretty good job of making good quality pictures?
 How about using your smartphone if you use one?
 It has a camera already, so... you don't have to get your camera all the time (but you can surely use one with even better results!).

 Is there a cheaper way to get a pixel shift?
 Yes!
 There is!